esciencecenter-digital-skills/research-software-support/stories/_smp/slides-smp.md

 </center>

 Note:

-The core requirements for an SMP prompt the consideration of various aspects of software development, maintenance and curation.
-These aspects are grouped into four categories: Engineering aspects, Documentation aspects, Project management aspects.
+In the practical guide, the core requirements for an SMP are listed, and grouped into four categories.

-And its purpose.
+Focusing on the *engineering*, the guide asks about version control, packaging, testing, and software quality.

+Focusing on *documentation*, the guide discusses documentation needs for users, developers, and for deployment specifically.

+Focusing on *project management*, the guide addresses licensing, maintenance, resources, the project repository, and a risk analysis.

+Finally, the guide asks about the *purpose* of the software.

 ---

 <!-- .slide: data-state="standard" -->
 <center>